 The employee got help from one of the customers and thus, he could feed a homeless, poor guy pizza daily for a few months.

 Working in a toxic work environment often leaves an employee bitter and frustrated.
-But the poor work culture did not affect the goodwill of this man working at a restaurant.
+However, the poor work culture did not affect the goodwill of this man working at a restaurant.
 He was kind enough to feed a homeless fella, even though it meant more risk of him getting fired.
 The employee was also scolded by his boss for giving away free pizzas but that's when one of the customers got involved and helped the worker find a brilliant loophole to feed the beggar.
 The employee, u/Huge_Buddy_2216, shared that he was working at a well-known US pizza delivery chain store in the early 2000s.
 He wrote, “For anyone who has ever worked in the US food service industry, you're probably familiar with what a failing dumpster fire of a restaurant looks like.
 On many nights it was literally just me and one driver taking care of the whole restaurant.”

 He couldn’t even take breaks at the restaurant as the place would become unattended.
 He shared, “The recent franchise buyers were complete and total idiots who would show up unannounced to yell at me, and the overwhelming majority of our customers ordered once and then never again.
 We had pizza deliveries taking 90+ minutes, people bringing them back to the store ... it was a nightmare.”